truenas/documentation/content/SCALE/Shares/_index.md

 #### Adding ACL Entries (ACEs)

 To define permissions for a specific user account or group, click *Add Item*.
-Open the *Who* drop down, select *User* or *Group*, and choose a specific *User* or *Group* account.
+Open the *Who* drop-down, select *User* or *Group*, and choose a specific *User* or *Group* account.
-Define how the settings are applied to the account then choose which permissions to apply to that account.
+Define how the settings apply to the account, then choose which permissions to apply.
 For example, to only allow the *newuser* user permission to view dataset contents but not make changes, set the *ACL Type* to *Allow* and *Permissions* to *Read*.

 ![ExampleACENFSv4](/images/SCALE/ExampleACENFSv4.png "Sample ACE")